dev-academy-programme/curriculum/resources/design-plan-website-TUTORIAL/README.md

 <!-- DBC start -->
 One of the first steps in creating a web page is to wireframe it.
 This process should also help you learn to separate different parts of a site (design vs. content, html vs. css, user interface vs. user experience) and learn the process of developing websites.

-**It's easy to go down a rabbit hole while wireframing, so keep it simple and timebox yourself.
-A Wireframe doesn't have to be perfectly neat.
-Try to timebox the time you spend wireframing to one hour maximum.** We recommend drawing your wireframes on paper, but you can choose to use a [wireframing tool](http://mashable.com/2010/07/15/wireframing-tools/) if you like.
+**It's easy to go down a rabbit hole while wireframing, so keep it simple and timebox yourself 1 hour maximum.** Your wireframe doesn't have to be perfectly neat.
+We recommend drawing your wireframes on paper, but you can choose to use a [wireframing tool](http://mashable.com/2010/07/15/wireframing-tools/) if you like.

 ### 1. Wireframe your index page
 The index is the homepage of your site.
 It's the page you will land on if you type in `**username**.github.io` into the browser so it's important it makes a good first impression.
 Consider how you want the index to look.
 You could be using this site to promote yourself when you finish Dev Academy, so at the very least, you should have a header, footer, and possibly maybe a navigation bar.
 You'll probably also want to include places for the some of the following: